-Scream through seven haunted attractions and activities at Uniontown’s Haunted Hills Estate, featuring lots of beautifully-designed sets filled with actors, animatronis, and special effects.
-Tickets also include their expanded Midway, featuring Halloween-themed games, a concession stand, gift shop, live entertainment and more.
+Scream through three haunted attractions and activities at Uniontown’s Haunted Hills Estate, featuring lots of beautifully-designed sets filled with actors, animatronics, and special effects.
+Tickets also include their expanded Midway, featuring Halloween-themed games, axe-throwing, a concession stand, gift shop, live entertainment and more.
 Tickets start at $25 and Haunted Hills Estate is open weekends through October.
 Haunted Hills Estate (236 Rolling Hills Estate Road, Uniontown)

 Allen’s Haunted Hayrides & Tavern of Terror

 Open on weekends through October, Allen’s Haunted Hayrides & Tavern of Terror in Smock has been scaring people since 1979.
 Tickets to the Haunted Hayride are $20, and guests will take a one-mile tour of the farm through the haunted forest, barn and fields, with a visit to the Allen Family Cemetery and Church.
 Tickets to the Tavern of Terror are also $20, and include a haunted walk through the 3,500-sqaure foot tavern, with a variety of classic horror scenes.
 Tickets to both are available for $30 per person.
 Allen’s Haunted Hayrides & Tavern of Terror (2430 Pittsburgh Road, Smock)